 Here’s a in progress photo I took when I cut the pattern pieces out individually to match the white dashes on the fabric.

-I hope you like the dresses and are having great fun with your projects!
-Have a blessed week!
+I hope you and your family have a blessed week!
+Happy sewing!